eromano/generator-slack-bot/README.md

 After you have obtained your TOKEN_SLACK copy it in the configBot.json

-## Main chunk of codes to understand in the generated bot
+## Main chunks of codes to understand in the generated bot

 ###  slackMessageAnalyzer.js